cms-btv-pog/BTVNanoCommissioning/README.md

   --shortref SHORTREF   short name for reference dataset for legend --shortcomp SHORTCOMP
-                        short names for compared datasets for legend, split by ','
+                        short names for compared datasets for legend, split by ',' --autorebin AUTOREBIN
+                        Rebin the plotting variables by merging N bins in case the current binning is too small for you
 ```